 Besides the e-book, you will also find the Square Attention software program.
 It’s an IQ training game that you play on the computer.
 Square Attention is their own enhanced version of the dual-n-back set of exercises.
 The n-back exercise was originally introduced in 1958 by Wayne Kirchner and is commonly used to assess the working memory of the subject.
 In studies, it has been shown to cause statistically significant increases in fluid intelligence and working memory.

 What does this mean?
 You can think of fluid intelligence as your raw IQ, your capacity to learn and process new information without any regard to how much knowledge you already have.
 Increasing your fluid intelligence is the same as increasing your IQ.
 You can try a dual-n-back game for free on this website.
-The Complete Guide to Genius‘ version of this game, the Square Attention, is supposedly harder than any other you will find elsewhere, and so should be more powerful in raising your intelligence.
+The Complete Guide to Genius‘ version of this game, the Square Attention, is supposedly harder than any other you will find, and so should be more powerful in raising your intelligence.